IMPORTANT UPDATE FOR 2021:

 As of April 16, 2020, the original allotment of $350 billion dedicated to the Paycheck Protection Program for small business loans ran out.
 The Senate approved an additional (round 2) influx of about $320 billion on April 21, Congress approved it on April 23, and President Trump signed the bill on Friday, April 24, 2020.

 As of the 16th, only a very small percentage (less than 10%) of approved loans had been funded, by our estimation.
 It often takes 10+ days for many banks to start delivering approved funds to businesses.

-Since congress approved a new funding bill for the PPP program in late December 2020, and extended the deadline to March 31, 2021, there is sure to be a crush of fence-sitters finally deciding that it’s time to get their applications in for a PPP loan.
+Since congress approved a new funding bill for the PPP program in late December 2020, and now the application deadline has been extended to May 31, 2021, there is sure to be a crush of fence-sitters finally deciding that it’s time to get their applications in for a PPP loan.

 Can I still apply for the EIDL grant program?

 The EIDL program also quickly ran out of money under the first round of CARES Act funding.
 However, the EIDL grant program has been re-funded with $10 billion as of January 2021.
-HOWEVER: the EIDL program is not currently open for new applications.
+SBA is currently accepting new COVID-19 EIDL loan applications from all qualified small businesses, including agricultural businesses, and private nonprofit organizations.
+Apply here.
 See this article for more info about EIDL loans and grants.

 Recommended PPP next steps

 If you have not yet applied for a PPP loan, we recommend you submit your application immediately.
 The revised deadline is May 31, 2021.

 IMPORTANT: Every business seeking PPP funding needs to get an accurate, complete application approved by a verified SBA 7(a) lender in order to be assigned an E-Tran number.
 This acts as a virtual place in line to receive PPP funds.
 If you want a shot at PPP funding in the event the program receives additional federal money, you need to follow these steps to save your place in the queue.